genropy/genropy_saved/docs/genro/database/packages/webpages/webpages.rst

 py_requires
 -----------

-    * Description: a string that allows to include some :ref:`genro_components_index`\s to your project.
+    * Description: a string that allows to include some :ref:`genro_components`\s to your project (or, more generally, Python modules).
     * Syntax: ``py_requires = 'fileName:componentClassName'``

         Where: